Shehada bin Abdullah al-Yazji: Biography

 The poet's roots go back to the Yazji family, (Yazji) a Turkish word that means “writer”, which is a title that this family has been known for since the early 18th century, till this day.
 The Yaziji family is considered a huge institution in poetic composition, with many influential names in Arabic literature, including Nassif al-Yazji, Warda al-Yazji and Ibrahim al-yazji.

 Shehada was born in Kasbah Marmarita, the largest village in Wadi al-Nassari, Homs-Syria.
 He is the eldest son of the late poet Abdullah Al-Salim al-Yaziji.
 He received his primary and middle school education in his home town, and graduated high school at al-Ghadeer School in Tripoli.
 He was fluent in both Arabic and French and began translating French as a teenager.

 Yaziji compiled the most famous poems of many French poets and translated them into a Diwan called "Alqtarat ", written by the linguist Ibrahim al-Munther.
 He built a school in his village from the profits of the play "The Master" by the poet Pierre Corneille, which he had translated.
-He passed away at the age of 82 before completing and publishing his poetry book “Yazijiat”.
+He died at the age of 82 before completing and publishing his poetry book “Yazijiat”.